johntrigg/obsidian-notes/Red-Teaming/060-PERSISTENCE/Service Backdoors.md

-Service backdoors are very sneaky, but are often
+Service backdoors are very sneaky, but are often OS dependent.